aabdikul/aabdikul.github.io/_posts/2019-09-01-a_brief_visit_to_core_object_oriented_ruby_concepts.markdown

 ---
 layout: post
 title:      "A Brief Visit to Core Object Oriented Ruby Concepts"
-date:       2019-09-01 22:29:12 +0000
+date:       2019-09-01 18:29:12 -0400
 permalink:  a_brief_visit_to_core_object_oriented_ruby_concepts
 ---

 We first learned Ruby from a Procedural standpoint: basic methods, hashes, and arrays.
 This was a great introduction into the next step: Object Oriented Ruby (OO).
-OO Ruby functions at the class level with classes including within them various methods and different kinds of variables.
+OO Ruby abstracts from procedural Ruby by interacting directly with the way that Ruby processes data types themselves; in other words, we are creating "classes" of data on which to program.
+These classes can include methods and variables with different scopes (i.e. class, local, and instance variables).
 With that said, I'll be walking through, with examples, the most common types of variables, methods, and their scopes.
 Let's begin with variables.

 A variable can be thought of as a placeholder for information within a program.
 It's the programming world's "blank" in a Mad Lib.
 There are a few types of different variables that exist within a class.